UnrealKazu/advent-of-code-2021/README.md

 Since all puzzle inputs are personally generated, I've added the input files for each day as well.

+All solutions up to and including day 17 are complete.
+Day 18 is still a WIP.
+Hopefully someday in the future I will find the time to continue working on the remaining puzzles, and finish them.

 ## Packages
 During this event I also created a few packages to isolate useful code so they can be used in later solutions as well.